 How to Get Started with Meditation:

 There are several different ways to meditate and there is no wrong way to meditate.
+Some may choose to attend a floating session somewhere like Float Valley, whilst others may choose to sit peacefully on their bedroom floor.
 People tend to get very stressed out over doing it right.
 Many people say that they can’t empty their minds.
 That’s not the point.
 As human beings we really can’t empty our minds.
 People who have very serious meditation practices can get very close.
 However, it is a practice and a discipline and it takes time.

 Try not to be black and white about it.
 Many people decide that they are going to wake up every morning at 5am and begin a meditation practice by sitting for an hour every morning.
 Some people can do that, but if you’re not able to, no big deal.
 You can do it at any time of day and you can do it for 4-5 minutes.
 Just that amount of time twice a day will have a big impact on you.
 As you continue, you will find that you can increase the amount of time that you sit.
 If you forget, you can meditate on the bus or the train on your way to work.
 You can walk into a bathroom stall at work and meditate in the bathroom.
 You can close the door to your office and meditate at your desk.
+You could light some fragrant reed diffusers or wax melts on some Stylish Wax Burners of your choice just before you sleep and meditate to ease all your day’s tensions.
 You can always find 5 spare minutes to do this.
 Make it simple so that you’re set up for success.

 Here are several different ideas for integrating meditation into your life.
 There is no wrong or right way.
 Just find something that brings you peace and relief.